Wiz-Art

 LISFF Wiz-Art is an annual International Short Film Festival, which takes place in Lviv, Ukraine at the end of July.
 The festival was started by art formation Wiz-Art, which was founded in 2008.
 The festival shows more than 100 brand new short movies every year.
 Wiz-Art is a powerful cultural and educational platform that unites Ukrainian and foreign filmmakers and introduces them to the Ukrainian audience experienced professionals.
 The festival has also premiered films featured as part of the Brussels Short Film Festival, in addition to collaborating with other festival programs.

 Competition program

-Short films from all over the world participate in the festival.
-Participants from any country can send an application form.
+Short film makers all over the world apply to participate in the festival.
 The festival shows more than 100 brand new short movies every year.
 Selected films in each category are eligible for several awards.
 Also, viewers are able to watch films from the non-competition program.
-Each year, the festival team choose a socially relevant theme which they use as the basis for visual design at the event.
+Each year, the festival team chooses a socially relevant theme which is used as a basis for visual design at the event.